Boulder Solar Day

-Boulder Solar Day will once again be hosted by HAO in their Center Green Building 1 with sponsorship courtesy of HAO, LASP, NSO, NWRA, and SwRI.
-Participation is free and open to anyone interested in local solar research.
-As a courtesy to the organizers and to allow planning for space and refreshments, please register here [Registration].
+Boulder Solar Day is hosted by HAO in their Center Green Building 1 with sponsorship courtesy of HAO, LASP, NSO, NWRA, and SwRI.
+Participation and registration are free and open to anyone interested in local solar research.

 Boulder Solar Alliance (BSA): Boulder is fortunate to have one of the greatest concentrations of solar physics institutes in the world.
-To encourage communication among researchers from these institutes, we have formed the BSA with representation from CU/JILA, CU/LASP, NCAR/HAO, NSO, NOAA/NESDIS/NCEI, NOAA/NWS/SWPC, NWRA, and SwRI.
+To encourage communication among researchers from these institutes, we have formed the BSA with representation from CU/CIRES, CU/JILA, CU/LASP, CU/SWx, NCAR/HAO, NOAA/NESDIS/NCEI, NOAA/NWS/SWPC, NSO, NWRA/CORA, and SwRI.